0x90JMP/0x90JMP.github.io/htb/inception/readme.md

 ![image](gtfobins.png)

 Searching a little more into this I search google for 'apt run pre commands'.
-I come across a post on stackexchange https://unix.stackexchange.com/questions/204414/how-to-run-a-command-before-download-with-apt-get .
+I come across a post on [stackexchange](https://unix.stackexchange.com/questions/204414/how-to-run-a-command-before-download-with-apt-get).
 The post mentions the pre-invoke command being executed from the /apt.conf.d/ directory.

 ```
 $ sudo cat /etc/apt/apt.conf.d/05new-hook